 2. Carry light backpacks with a pair of flip-flops, torch or headlight, light towel, poncho or raincoat, warm jacket, swimwear, travel soap, toilet paper, tissues, snacks, eco-friendly water bottle, and cash.

 3. I would have recommended to not trek up and down from Kheerganga on the same day as I found it pretty risky and tiring especially with a kid.
-One would better chill and enjoy the fairy-tale like surroundings for a day but as per new update, you can’t stay up there.
+One would better chill and enjoy the fairy-tale-like surroundings for a day but as per new update, you can’t stay up there.
 So, come back to Tosh and stay there.
 Head to Kasol the next morning.

 4. Last but not least, Respect nature.
+Act responsibly.
 Be a responsible traveler and tourist.
 Don’t throw your trash anywhere.
 You’ll find dustbins at all the cafes on the way.
-Carry all the disposable waste in your bag and dump into a dustbin later.
+Carry all the disposable waste in your bag and dump it into a dustbin later.
 Don’t spoil the serenity of nature by being a glamorous tourist.

 Pin the post 🙂

-Sharing is nice:) If you have liked our post please share it with your friends and family and feel free to subscribe to our mailing list or you can also follow our stories on Facebook, Instagram, and Twitter.
+Sharing is nice:) If you have liked our post please share it with your friends and family and feel free to subscribe to our mailing list or you can also follow our stories on Facebook, Instagram, Pinterest, and Twitter.